 No, I am here for the young elites, the ones who have trained their posture and their muscles, who invested enough in tango to master correct technique of embrace and walking, before being laid waste by the fatal toxin, struck down in their youth by the glory of a small mastery before they had a chance to discover the riches of improvisation.

-The next night ice cream promises more pleasure than any milonga on offer, so I take a walk with my new headphones.
+The next night ice cream promises more pleasure than any milonga on offer, so I take a walk with my fancy new headphones.
 I bought them because I am in this moment committed to applying tango to more of the music from my culture and history.
 But tonight it is foreign music which draws me, the colonizer of my sentiment for the last ten years, traditional tango.
 And it’s not Pugliese, it’s d’Agostino.
 I am marking in my mind, the dance I remember from Buenos Aires and yearn to feel, and see.
 It breathes between long caminitos, tiny milonga-like steps following the fast melodic trills, and spirals of intertwined and trusting legs.

 Most of what I dance is in disuse.
 Crosses on the second side, volcadas that end somewhere else than a front cross, crosses that end in ganchos before the next full beat, and the element that cracks tango open – the element I cannot dance without (and the one who explains why I dance with so few girls), the Revel’s back sacada.
 This is the element that puts the unwind of a front voleo to its full potential.
 The move that demands my partner reach for her full potential, and that I rely on her to be my equal in technique and astuteness.